adlayer/display-tech/thirdyparty_talk.md

 Actually exists a way to interact to iframe content using HTML5 postMessage.
 But obviously it will not work on old browsers and looks stupid for some interaction.

 ## How data is tracked ?
-We have the same origin police problem again:

-So the options are:
+Given the "same origin police" problem, there are few options to track data on thirdy-party libs:

 * JSONPI (JSON + Padding + Iframe)
 * Pixel tracking

+#### JSONPI
+JSONPI Is a technique that creates virtual iframes embedding some forms from other domains and allow thirdy-party libs to submit data over the web.

+#### Pixel Tracking
+Pixel Tracking, Web beacon or Image Tracking is a highly used technique to track data used by adservices, web analytics and other tools.

+Basically what it does is create an image tag virtually from some url passing the tracking data as query string.

+The server have the responsibility to read the query string and persist it even it not being a PUT to PUT request (Default http methods for save data on the web).

-Why we choose pixel tracking ?
+#### Why we choose Pixel Tracking ?
 JSONPI aka iframe POST allows you to get the response of server in the iframe content.

-But for us, the response does not matter, the user are not interested about if they have been tracked or not.
+Knows the server response can be usefull  to know if everything worked as expected or something get wrong.

+But in the real world with a lot of request per second reaching our servers, what a client-side library could do if something get wrong ?

+Users change pages more quickly that we can retry the operation, so the response of the server is not much useful there nothing to do.

+We can't make the user wait to be sure that he have being tracked.
+So Pixel tracking makes sense, response does not matter and we don't even have to worry if it have completed or not.

+This could leaves to inconsistency ? yes but every tracking method will be inconsistency at this times.
+Visitors moves fast between pages and choose the fastest way to track they is the best we can do.

 ## Why to open source ?